coapp/coapp.org/src/dynamic/news/2011-05-10-Shallow-Forking-A-Project.html.md

 1. Find an open source C/C++ library or application that you'd like to fork.
 You can select one off the list of things that we know we really need, or something else that of particular interest to you, and for which you'd like to see a CoApp package created.
 If the project that you want to build has things that it depends on, you may need to go ahead and provide the shallow-fork for that as well we do not want to rely on binary builds that someone else has provided, that would be kinda silly.

 2. Create a project in Github.
 Depending on what you're trying to make a fork of, you're going to do this in one of a few different ways.
-If the project is already on github, create a fork for it in the coapp-packages organization.
+If the project is already on GitHub, create a fork for it in the coapp-packages organization.
 If the source is posted as a zip file, unpack it and create the project manually.
-If it's in another VCS, there may be a generally-acceptable method to creating a fork in git.
+If it's in another VCS, there may be a generally-acceptable method to creating a fork in Git.
 Bottom line, get the project into Github in a project in the coapp-packages organization.

 3. Clone the source code into your working directory.